tubemogul/puppet-aerospike/README.markdown

 ##### `system_gid`

-GID of the OS user to use.
+GID of the OS user to be used by the service.

 Default: `0`